Hardware ✨ The Workstation ✨ Projection Equipment

 - Projection equipment

-Details about the setup of the workstations (installed programs, etc.) are available from your track coordinator.
+Details about the setup of the workstations (installed programs, etc.) are available from your track manager.
 No matter what presentation software you decide to use, you should be comfortable with using it.
 Make sure you know:

 - How to open your file in the presentation software